 What is Case Management, and who is it for?

 Our case management staff helps families manage the natural difficulties of having a child with mental health issues that affect their ability to function at home, in school, or in the community.
 We help families find and access resources provide connections to services and make sure services stay effective as the child grows and changes.
+Families may have multiple children receiving case management services at the same time and a clinician will call you to discuss options if more than two siblings qualify for services concurrently.

 How often do families see case managers, and where?